Palaeognathae: Gondwana vicariance hypothesis

 Cracraft (2001) gave a comprehensive review to the data and strongly supported the Gondwana vicariance hypothesis with phylogenetic evidence and historical biogeography.
 He cites molecular clock studies that show a basal divergence date for neornithes being around 100 Mya.
 He credits the authors of the molecular clock studies with the observation that the lack of southern paleognath fossils may correspond to the relatively scarce southern Cretaceous deposits, and the relative lack of paleontological field work in the Southern Hemisphere.
 Moreover, Cracraft synthesizes the morphological and molecular studies, noting conflicts between the two, and finds that the bulk of the evidence favors paleognath monophyly.
-He also notes that not only the ratites, but other basal groups of neognathous birds, show trans-Antarctic distribution, as would be expected if the paleognaths and neognaths had diverged in Gondwana.
+He also notes distributional patterns and hypotheses regarding patterns of phylogenetic relatedness are consistent with the paleognaths and neognaths having diverged in Gondwana.

 Geological analyses have suggested that New Zealand may have been entirely under water as recently as 28 Mya, making it impossible for flightless birds to have survived.
 However, the discovery of a Sphenodon fossil dating to the Early Miocene 19–16 Mya raises question as to whether the island mass was completely submerged.
 This finding offers further evidence that ancient Sphenodon species lived on some portion of the land mass since it separated from Gondwana approximately 82 Mya.
 Evidence of a sea level rise submerging much of New Zealand is generally accepted, but there is a debate about how much of New Zealand was submerged.
 A Sphenodon species surviving on a remnant part of the island suggests that larger species may have survived as well.

 Ultimately, the earliest recorded paleognaths are flying, presumably plesiomorphic lithornithids, found quite possibly as early as the Late Cretaceous in North America, while some of the earliest flightless ratites occur in Europe.
 The vicariance hypothesis relies on the assumption southern landmasses were more relevant to ratite evolution than the northern ones.